Dan Henderson: PRIDE Fighting Championships

 Henderson began competing in Pride Fighting Championships in late 2000.
 He entered in three tournaments for the organization, winning the Welterweight (183 pounds) tournament at Pride Shockwave 2005 by defeating Murilo Bustamante by split decision.
 The opening two rounds of the eight-man tournament were fought at Pride Bushido 9, at which Henderson knocked out both Ryo Chonan and Akihiro Gono.
 Along with this tournament victory, he was awarded the Pride Welterweight Championship.

 In 2006, Henderson lost a decision in a rematch against Kazuo Misaki.
 It was the first time in that he had lost a fight to an opponent who was under 205 pounds.
-Henderson's final Pride bout was a rematch with Wanderlei Silva at Pride 33 in Las Vegas, Nevada on February 24, 2007, at which he scored a knockout victory to become Middleweight Champion (205 pounds), while still holding his Welterweight title.
+Henderson's final Pride bout was a rematch with Wanderlei Silva at Pride 33 in Las Vegas, Nevada, on February 24, 2007, at which he scored a knockout victory to become Middleweight Champion (205 pounds), while still holding his Welterweight title.
 Henderson became the first fighter to hold titles in two different weight classes simultaneously in a major MMA organization.
 Overall, Henderson went 13–5 with Pride, with eight victories coming by stoppage.

 UFC return

 On September 8, 2007, Henderson returned to the UFC to face light heavyweight champion Quinton "Rampage" Jackson at UFC 75 in London, England.
 In a closely contested fight that saw Henderson impose his will early, Jackson controlled the later rounds and won a five-round unanimous decision to retain his title and gain the Pride middleweight title.

 On November 17, 2007, it was announced during the post fight at UFC 78 that Henderson would fight UFC middleweight champion Anderson Silva to unify the Pride welterweight (183 lb) and UFC middleweight (185 lb) championships.
 UFC 82 took place on March 1, 2008, and was held at the Nationwide Arena in Columbus, Ohio.
 Despite winning the first round, Henderson lost via submission at 4:52 of the second round by rear naked choke.
+This fight earned him his first Fight of the Night award.

 Henderson bounced back from his inauspicious start in the UFC with a victory over Rousimar Palhares at UFC 88, winning by unanimous decision.
 After ten years in the sport, it was his first UFC victory.
 After the bout, Henderson laughed and said, "Hopefully I don't have to wait that long before I get my next win."

 Henderson returned to the light heavyweight division to face former UFC Middleweight champion Rich Franklin on January 17, 2009, at UFC 93 in Dublin, Ireland.
 Henderson won the fight via a split decision following an eye-poke in the third round that many, including Franklin, thought was intentional.
 He was subsequently selected to lead Team U.S. on season 9 of The Ultimate Fighter, with Michael Bisping coaching the opposing Team UK.